Sassafras01/odin-recipes/README.md

-This is a project that uses the html learned so far and adds to it by using links, images and lists.
+This project takes the html learned so far and adds to it by using links, images and lists.